agile-ts/documentation/docs/Interfaces.md

 #### `timestamp`

-If a timestamp is set before each log.
-Is sometimes useful to trace, when something was logged.
+By setting the timestamp property to `true`, each log will have a timestamp representing the time it was logged.
 ```ts {2}
 const logger = new Logger({
     timestamp: true